sudo-von/mongo-experiments/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I decided to create a repository that would allow me to practice basic / advanced queries in MongoDB so i created a REST API to test some of these queries, the rest of them will be found in a separate file in the workbook folder since i will insert them directly into the Mongo console.
+I decided to create a repository that would allow me to practice basic / advanced queries in MongoDB so i created a REST API in Golang to test the basic  query operations (Create, Read, Update, Delete).

+Due my limited time, the advanced queries won't be in the REST API as endpoints but feel free to collaborate in the case that you want to improve this.
+For now, if you want to found the advanced queries they will be in a separate file in the workbook folder since i will use them directly into the MongoDB console.

 I used Docker to create containers for all these services so that anyone could run the project and collaborate.